2023 Solar Incentives Guide for Benbrook, TX - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
 The new Clean Energy Credit is valid until 2035.
-Homeowners can now apply for a 30% credit for solar systems installed between 2022 and 2032.
-This credit will then be decreased by a few percentage points every year until it expires.
-The expansion to the program also makes credits for energy storage systems even easier to claim, starting in 2023.
+Homeowners can now receive a 30% credit for solar systems installed between 2022 and 2032.
+This credit will then be decreased by a few percentage points every year until its expiration.
+Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Benbrook solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Benbrook solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-Similar to federal incentives, these may include rebates, tax credits and more.
-Some incentives are ongoing, while others are only available for a limited time.
-These incentives may be offered by your county or municipality, or by the Texas government.
+Some solar incentives are often also provided at the state and local level.
+As with federal incentives, these might include tax credits, rebates and more.
+These incentives — which may be given by your county or municipality, or by the state of Texas — could be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Benbrook